 The 1970s – blink and you’ll miss it.
-It was a difficult period for Britain, remembered as one of the worst decades of economical and political disquiet – the ‘sick man of Europe’ or ‘the Winter of Discontent’ to name some of the anecdotes to describe the decade.
+It was a difficult period for Britain, remembered as one of the worst decades of economic and political disquiet – the ‘sick man of Europe’ or ‘the Winter of Discontent’ to name some of the anecdotes to describe the decade.

 Rightly so, we Brits had “never had it so good” to quote Harold McMillan leading into the 60s, enjoying the post-war affluence.
 Previous Labour leader Harold Wilson got the country up and running, but at a price of inflation by almost 30%, following a bailout from the IMF.
-Edward Heath’s promise of a “quiet revolution” wasn’t fruitful and incurred energy and financial dilemmas, topped off with two miners’ strikes.
+Edward Heath’s promise of a “quiet revolution” wasn’t fruitful and incurred energy and financial dilemmas topped off with two miners’ strikes.

 Next in line from 1978, James Callaghan attempted to tackle inflation and persuaded the Unions to limit pay rises to no more than 5% which paved the way for Margaret Thatcher’s policies shortly to follow.
-It was a historical moment for the rule of Thatcher as the first female prime minster.
+It was a historical moment for the rule of Thatcher as the first female prime minister.
 Under her rule came unparalleled anger and severe frustration.
 But the biggest changes in Britain were to be brought on by her rule from 1979.

 Strikes, unburied bodies, trash piled high in the streets, all for council houses, trade union reforms and nationalisation of industries.
 Britain had been rivalled since the war, with our foreign competitors facilitating our previous industrial accomplishments with their newer, innovative technology.
 The industrial action of the unions in England was reactive.
 Unions attempted to ensure their members’ pay kept up with the rising inflation, due to wage grievances, as well as continuous challenges of the Union Reforms imposed by the Thatcher government.
 The party believed the Union’s protests’ destabilized parliamentary democracy and economic profit through strike action.

-Two thirds of women were under employment by the 70s and as a result, convenience was crucial more than ever for families on the go.
-But the height of the 70s suburbia, was entertaining guests via dinner-parties.
+Two-thirds of women were under employment by the 70s and as a result, convenience was crucial more than ever for families on the go.
+But the height of the 70s suburbia was entertaining guests via dinner-parties.
 Mum could enjoy rolling in bottles of Blue Nun or Black Tower on a funky hostess trolley, adding a heightened sense of dining before the main event – a spread of glamorous 1970s dishes.

-It was a period of foil covered melons, stuck with toothpicks, holding cheese and pineapple on the ends to somewhat resemble a hedge hog.
-Food wasn't only for the stomach, it was a feast for the eyes; like cocktail onions on a stick, topped with a generous chunk of cheddar or fish paste sandwiches cut into triangles - party food of the decade served for every family gathering.
+It was a period of foil covered melons, stuck with toothpicks, holding cheese and pineapple on the ends to somewhat resemble a hedgehog.
+Food wasn’t only for the stomach, it was a feast for the eyes; like cocktail onions on a stick, topped with a generous chunk of cheddar or fish paste sandwiches cut into triangles – party food of the decade served for every family gathering.